 NCRC’s Janus Safety Lab, which opened in 2015, educates and raises safety awareness for those visiting the facility.
 A retrospective survey of 14 months of lab inspection data revealed that just 28 of 471 possible errors accounted for 58% of all mistakes noted by lab inspectors.
 NCRC has ensured that these items are reflected in the Janus Safety Lab.
 A variety of safety and health topics are presented, including biological safety, chemical storage and labeling, electrical safety, fire safety, compressed gas use and handling, personal protective equipment, and hazardous waste management.

 The NCRC also has a Building Incident Response Team (BIRT) program to ensure a safe community.
 The BIRT program was developed by the Office of Emergency Preparedness in concert with the University of Michigan Police Department, using best practices from emergency first response disciplines.
 NCRC Building Incident Response Teams are led by NCRC Facilities; team leaders are appointed BIRT Liaisons, and are trained to interface with first responders.
 Together, BIRT Liaisons and BIRT Members will assist in quickly evacuating buildings due to a fire condition, or directing people to shelter in the event of severe weather.

 Each year NCRC hosts the NCRC EXPO, an opportunity for groups that enhance the NCRC Community’s quality of life to promote their offerings.
-In 2016 more than 20 service units at NCRC will participate, showcasing their work for over 500 visitors.
+In 2016 more than 20 service units at NCRC participated, showcasing their work for over 500 visitors.